christophpetzsch/sm-2D3D-approx/README.md

 ### License
-This repo is licensed under MIT licence.
+This repo is licensed under MIT license.